Java File Handling Part 3: Best practices

 Manage file permissions

-Create descriptive file names
+Use descriptive file naming

 Use constants for file paths